 Q. Are marine protected areas along the northern California coast closed to abalone fishing?

 A. Some marine protected areas restrict the take of red abalone.
-All MPAs located north of the mouth of San Francisco Bay are sorted below into MPAs that either allow or prohibit take:
+All MPAs located north of the mouth of San Francisco Bay that allow the take of abalone are listed below:

 MPAs That Allow Recreational Take of Red Abalone

 For more information about California's marine protected areas, please visit the Marine Protected Area website.

 Q. Why are tags now required for abalone?